Industrial Engineering: Human Factors & Health Systems Engineering MS

 All applicants must:

-• Have a Bachelor of Science in engineering or a related discipline from an accredited institution
+• Have a Bachelor of Science in engineering or a related discipline

 • Have a minimum undergraduate GPA of 3.0 on the last 60 credits of degree